Joao4569/farm_fresh/README.md

 ## Project Setup

 After completing the basic conception of my idea and designing some basic structure to it, I then proceeded to setting up my IDE for the project using the steps recommended by Code Institute, namely:
-1. Install Django and supported libraries
+1. Install Django
 2. Create new Django project and app
+3. Install Django Allauth

 ### Installing Django and supporting libraries